 To make matters worse, we’re harming future development by putting out tainted reports and data in the name of making a government policy look good.
 This practice will taint and bias decision-making for decades to come.
 Again, if I cannot trust my government, how can I have confidence in their decisions?
 What about my decisions?

 The Refusal of the UCP Government to Acknowledge the Concerns of Everyday Albertans

 I do not expect my government leaders to be perfect or have all the answers.
-What I do expect is for my government to talk to people who will be affected by a decision, make a policy decision, and then listen to the people of Alberta to make their policies better.
+I expect my government to talk to people who will be affected by a decision, make a policy decision, and then listen to the people of Alberta to make their policies better.
 This UCP government actively works to do the opposite.

-Premier Kenney has repeatedly dismissed anyone who disagrees or brings up concerns as “socialists” or part of the “NDP anger machine.”
+Premier Kenney has repeatedly dismissed anyone who disagrees or raises concerns as “socialists” or part of the “NDP anger machine.”
 Are they incapable of understanding that Albertans without political labels have concerns and questions?
-If someone does get to ask a question, they immediately transform into campaign-style verbal attack ads — They attack and blame everything on the NDP or regurgitate the same details we’ve already identified as being not-exactly accurate.
+If someone does get to ask a question, they immediately transform into campaign-style verbal attack ads.
+They attack and blame everything on the NDP or regurgitate the same details we’ve already identified as being not exactly accurate.
 Where’s the civil discourse?
 How about taking personal responsibility for their actions?
-“He who passes the sentence swings the sword.”
+“He who passes sentence swings the sword.”